 Neuroscientists have been able to create a prosthetic retina that was able to partially restore sight to blind mice.
 The device could be eventually adapted to do the same in human patients.
 Twenty million people worldwide have become blind due to the degeneration of their retinas, which from the back of the eye converts light into a neural signal.

-Currently, there’s only one prosthetic approved for treatment of this condition consisting of an array of surgically implanted electrodes that directly stimulate the optic nerve and therefore allows patients to discern edges and letters.
+Currently, there’s only one prosthetic approved for the treatment of this condition consisting of an array of surgically implanted electrodes that directly stimulate the optic nerve and therefore allowing patients to discern edges and letters.
 These enhanced patients cannot recognize faces or perform everyday tasks.

 Sheila Nirenberg, a physiologist at the Weill Medical College at Cornell University in New York, hypothesized that the problem was down to coding.
 While the retina is as thin as a paper tissue, it contains several layers of nerves that encode light into neural signals.
 She thinks that once the code has been resolved, visual acuity might be restored.

 Nirenberg and her student, Chethan Pandarinath, have come up with a code and developed a device that was able to restore some sight in blind mice.
 They published their findings in the journal PNAS.
 They began the process by injecting nerve cells into the retinas of mice with a genetically engineered virus, which was designed to insert a gene that causes the cells to produce a light-sensitive protein normally found in algae.
 Once a beam of light was shown to the eye, this protein trigged the nerve cells to send signals to the brain, which is analogous to what a healthy rod and cone cell does.